torinkwok/Cocoa-Doc-Translation/a3_Document-Based App Programming Guide for Mac.docset/a5_Creating the Subclass of NSDocument.md

 ## Writing Document Data

 In addition to implementing a document-reading method, you must implement a document-writing method to save your document data to disk.
 In the simplest case, you can override the data-based writing method, *dataOfType:error:*.
-If it works for your application, you should override dataOfType:error:.
+If it works for your application, you should override *dataOfType:error:*.
 Overriding that method makes your work easier because it uses the default document-reading infrastructure provided by NSDocument.
 The responsibility of your override of the *dataOfType:error:* method is to create and return document data of a supported type, packaged as an NSData object, in preparation for writing that data to a file.

-Listing 4-2 shows an example implementation of dataOfType:error:.
+Listing 4-2 shows an example implementation of *dataOfType:error:*.
 As with the corresponding example implementation document-reading method, this example assumes that the app has an NSTextView object configured with an NSTextStorage object to hold the document’s data.
 The document object has an outlet property connected to the NSTextView object and named textView.
 The document object also has synthesized mString and setMString: accessors for the document’s NSAttributedString data model, declared as a property named mString.

 **Listing 4-2**  Data-based document-writing method implementation
 ```